tedneward/Worldspine-DnD5e/Races/Halflings/Stout.md

 ## Stout Halflings
-As a stout halfling, you’re hardier than average and have some resistance to poison.
+As a stout halfling, you're hardier than average and have some resistance to poison.
 Some say that stouts have dwarven blood.

 **Ability Score Increase.** Your Constitution score increases by 1.